wxMaxima-developers/wxmaxima/Compiling.md

 On Windows install MinGW (https://sourceforge.net/projects/mingw/).
 In the installation process make sure you select `g++`, `MSYS Basic System` and `MinGW Developer ToolKit` in the `Select components` page of the installer.
+Also select po4a and install pandoc.
 Then run the MinGW Shell and follow the instructions for compiling wxWidgets and wxMaxima with cmake.

 Additional information about installing and configuring wxMaxima